nickp60/riboSeed/README.md

 A brief overview of the theory can be found [here](https://nickp60.github.io/riboSeed.html).

 Preprint of the riboSeed manuscript can be found [here](http://www.biorxiv.org/content/early/2017/07/14/159798);  comments welcome!

+Interested in the figures/tables/analyses in the manuscript?
+See the [REAMDE](https://github.com/nickp60/riboSeed/blob/master/scripts/README.md) in the `scripts` dir.

 ## Table of Contents